 What has the forum done so far?

-The Belfast Youth Forum has organised a number of events and campaigns, including:
+The Belfast Youth Forum has organised a number of events including:

 - The Digi Dragons Den app competition to help young people look after their mental health, and the environment.
 We gave the two winners of this competition a £1000 bursary each.